Food is a love language! And a powerful reinforcer.

 These opinions are my own and I do not receive any compensation for these recommendations.
-Click on an image to be brought to a link to purchase the food.

 A few notes about using food while training: